Merkoba/Hue/README.md

 "settings_default_double_tap_3"
 >What command or string to trigger on double tap 3 by default.

+"settings_default_at_startup"
+>What command or string to trigger at startup.

 "double_tap_key"
 >The key that triggers double tap.